mhalbrook/truly-infrastructure/readme.md

 ##### VPC
 The Fargate Service must be run inside a Virtual Private Cloud.
-This module will deploy a 3-tiered VPC with the required NACL Rules, Routes.
+This module will deploy a 3-tiered VPC with the required NACL Rules and Routes.

 To provision the VPC:
 1. Navigate to the *core/vpc* directory in your terminal.